tsackton/taelgar/People/Other Nonhumans/Werewolf Prisoner.md

 > `$=dv.view("_scripts/view/get_PageDatedValue")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-A prisoner taken by the party and interrogated with magic in [[Session 39 (DuFr)]].
+%% Tim: Is there any reason for this page to exist?
+I'd suggest just deleting it%% A prisoner taken by the party and interrogated with magic in [[Session 39 (DuFr)]].
 Later executed in [[Tokra]].